 The water demand calculated in the Infrastructure Needs Report is utilized for the schematic design of the water system options and is shown in Table 1-1.
-It is assumed that the water demand established for the design visions will be adequate for growth in the village during the next five (5) years.
+It is assumed that the water demand established for the design visions will be adequate for growth in the Commercial Area during the next five (5) years.
 The water demand that was established for "full commercial development" is utilized as a guide for future expansion of water system components.
-A full discussion of the methodology utilized to establish the "design vision" and "full commercial development" water demand is included in Section 4.0 of the WSE report titled Report on Infrastructure Needs
+A full discussion of the methodology utilized to establish the "design vision" and "full commercial"

-Tylerville Commercial Area and Higganum Village Center and dated February 1999.
-Cost estimates presented in this report are based on creating a water system adequate to meet the "design vision (5 year)" water demand.
+development" water demand is included in Section 4.0 of our report titled Report on Infrastructure Needs Tylerville Commercial Area and Higganum Village Center and dated February 1999.
+The maximum daily water demand for the residences on Little Meadow Road was estimated at 14,000 gallons per day (GPD) with an average water demand of 7,000 GPD, and is included in the demand as shown on Table 1-1.
+Cost estimates presented in this report are based on creating a water system adequate to meet the "design vision (5-year)" water demand.